jakelangham/kestrel/docs/source/quickstart.rst

   $ ./configure && make

-If succesful, this places an executable in the src directory.
+If successful, this places an executable in the src directory.

 You may wish to provide additional flags to the configure script, depending on your local setup.
 For example, you can do